 My Block: Which Block Is The Best In Montclair?

-Residents talk about why Montclair Avenue is the best block in Montclair.
+Residents talk about why their block, Trinity Place, is the best block in Montclair.

-If you think your block is great, either comment or shoot me an email at Shelley@patch.com and we'll come out and talk to you and your neighbors about what makes your street special.
+Check out this video.
+If you think your block can beat Trinity Place, either comment or shoot me an email at Shelley@patch.com and we'll send a videographer out to your block so that you and your neighbors can make your case.